MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs and using virtual host name mapping essentially provides https URLs for your local content.
-This means webcam APIs, geolocation APIs, and notification APIs, among others are all available.
-See [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) for more information.
+Some newer browser features are limited to https URLs.
+Using virtual host name mapping essentially provides https URLs for your local content.
+This means APIs such as webcam APIs, geolocation APIs, and notification APIs are all available.
+For more information, see [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 ###### Dynamic content

-When loading local content via a virtual host name mapping you are mapping a virtual host name to a local folder of static files.
+When loading local content via a virtual host name mapping, you are mapping a virtual host name to a local folder of static files.
 Just like file URLs, there is no opportunity to dynamically modify the local content while it is loaded by the virtual host name.

 ###### Additional web resources

 Local content loaded via virtual host names have http and https URLs.
-These URLs support relative URL resolution and so an HTML document served via virtual host names can have CSS, script, image, and so on references that are also served via virtual host names.
+These URLs support relative URL resolution, and so an HTML document served via virtual host names can have references such as CSS, script, and image references that are also served via virtual host names.

 ###### Additional web resources resolved in WebView2 process

 Virtual host name URLs are resolved in WebView2 processes.
-This is the faster option compared to `WebResourceRequested` which resolves in the host app process UI thread.
+This is a faster option than `WebResourceRequested`, which resolves in the host app process UI thread.

 <!-- ------------------------------ -->